Celta Vigo earn shock 2-0 win at the Bernabeu as Real Madrid implode

 Xabi Alonso’s stuttering Real team have now won only one of their last five league games as they await the midweek arrival of Manchester City in the Champions League.

-Alonso chose to rest centre-back Antonio Rudiger, starting with Alvaro Carreras in the heart of defence but Rudiger’s break did not last long, with the German defender coming on midway through the first half after Eder Militao pulled up injured.
+Alonso chose to rest centre-back Antonio Rudiger, starting with Alvaro Carreras in the heart of defence, but Rudiger’s break did not last long, with the German defender coming on midway through the first half after Eder Militao pulled up injured.

 Celta Vigo goalkeeper Ionut Radu made a handful of good saves in the first half, keeping out a Jude Bellingham header and Arda Guler’s drive from range.